Materials Pledge Starter Guide

 - Request transparency in ingredients and health impacts from manufacturers.
 Transparency and disclosure documentation include Health Product Declarations, Declare Label, Living Products, Cradle2Cradle, BIFMA LEVEL, OEKO-TEX, and others.

 - Eliminate “red list,” or problematic, chemicals from specifications.
-The International Living Future Institute’s Red List is one example of a restricted substance list.
-Others include the Green Science Policy Institute’s Six Classes and Cradle to Cradle Banned Chemicals List.
+The International Living Future Institute’s Red List and Green Science Policy Institute’s Six Classes are examples of a restricted substance list.

 - Integrate VOC limits and emissions test requirement thresholds into your standard specifications.
 Make sure to address both VOC limits and emission tests for a more holistic assessment of health impacts.